canonical/ubuntu-packaging-guide/docs/how-to/install-built-packages.rst

 When you visit the web interface of the Launchpad PPA you want to add, you can see a text reading something like "Technical details about this PPA".
-When you click on the text, it will unfold und show the details you need to add the PPA.
+When you click on the text, it will unfold and show the details you need to add the PPA.

 .. image:: ../images/how-to/install-built-packages/launchpad-ppa-webinterface.png